fluxninja/aperture/docs/content/concepts/integrations/auto-scale/auto-scale.md

 Some of Kubernetes Control Points include:

-- Deployments: A Kubernetes deployment is a resource that manages a set of identical pods.
+- Deployments
-- ReplicaSets: A ReplicaSet is a Kubernetes resource that manages the deployment of a set of identical pods.
+- ReplicaSets
-- StatefulSets: A StatefulSet is a Kubernetes resource that manages the deployment of a set of identical pods with unique identities.
-They are commonly used for stateful applications that require stable, unique network identities and persistent storage.
+- StatefulSets

 ## Kubernetes Resource Discovery

 Aperture has a discover mechanism to discover all the Kubernetes resources that are scalable as Kubernetes Control points.
-Kubernetes Control points are grouped via kind of resource.
-For example, all the deployments are grouped together and all the replica sets are grouped together.